 Our blog posts may include affiliate links.
 These affiliate links don't cost you anything, but we might earn a few Euros if you decide to purchase something from one of our recommended website partners.
 Thank you for your support to help keep this platform up and running!

-If you’re not from one of the lucky few countries who don’t require a visa for a 90-day stay in Germany, this post is your friend.
-Elisa Stella, Founder of Düsseldorf Expat Assistant and the expert who joined us for a 1-hour Expat Question Time on Life in Düsseldorf, is back again to give you some tips on how to obtain your short term visa for Germany.
+If you’re not from one of the lucky few countries who don’t require a “short term visa” for a 90-day stay in Germany, this post is your friend.
+Elisa Stella, Founder of Düsseldorf Expat Assistant and the expert who joined us for a 1-hour Expat Question Time on Life in Düsseldorf, is back again to give you some tips on how to obtain your short-term visa for Germany.

 EU nationals do not require a visa to enter Germany, but what about others?

 Generally speaking, all other foreigners require a visa for stays in Germany, however, the question “Do I need a visa?” is not as obvious as it seems (as many things in Germany)!